 We assume you know quite some Python and are able and willing to learn more.
 Check out this introductory class and see what is new for you, and get that knowledge.

 Optional This class is supported by DataCamp.
 All students have a free membership for all courses for 6 months.

 See Course description in Course Catalogue (Studiegids)

 A schedule of all assignments and exams and their weight can be found in the CoursePlan.

 We assess progess in this course by weekly assignments which are graded, and by two exams.
-Assignments can only be done in a group of two persons.
+Assignments are made and handed in individually.
 Exams are individual.